 Let me find these trade opportunities for you..

-Really, all you need for the chance at an 85 percent win rate is open an email, watch a video, and set up your trade based on my recommendation.
+Really, all you need for the chance at an 83 percent win rate is to open an email, watch a video, and set up your trade based on my recommendation.

 That takes about 5-10 minutes, MAX!